Oblique Derivative Boundary Value Problems on Families of Planar Domains: Appendix

 Then $w$ extends to a continuous function from either side of the arc.
 Furthermore, let us denote by $w^{+}$ and $w^{-}$ the limiting values of $w$ from the region to the left and right of $L$ when going in the positive direction.
 Then the following formulae hold:

 where

-The first integral on the right-hand side is understood to be the Cauchy principal value, and the second integral converging in the ordinary sense. \epr \begin{proof} This is formula (14.2)-(14.3) from \cite{VA62}*{p.~188}.
-Follows immediately from Plemelj's formula and estimate \re{fke}. \end{proof} \pr{gCith} Let $\Om$ be a domain in $\C$ with $C^1$ and compact boundary.
+The first integral on the right-hand side is understood to be the Cauchy principal value, and the second integral converging in the ordinary sense. \epr \begin{proof} See formula (14.2)-(14.3) from \cite[p.~188]{VA62}.
+The proof uses Plemelj's formula and estimate \re{fke}. \end{proof} \pr{gCith} Let $\Om$ be a domain in $\C$ with $C^1$ and compact boundary.
 Suppose $A,B \in L^p (\Om) $ and $A \equiv B \equiv 0$ in $\C \sm \Om$.
 Define